ceilican/MantisWiki/General-Configuration.md

-The Mantis client is highly flexible at runtime through its configuration files.
+The mantis client is highly flexible and it's behavior at runtime can be controlled through its configuration files.

-All files live in the `conf` folder under the application root folder.
+All mantis configuration files live in the `conf` folder under the application root folder.

 ```
 application.ini